coughingmouse/Korean-Romanization/README.md

 Using only ASCII compliant letters for Korean script means using at least one unusual and ugly coordination for a vowel.
 Fortunately, ⟨ㅜ⟩ can be transcripted as ⟨we⟩ in the context of this system.
 All I did was to make it look more like a single vowel as well as making sure 우 isn't read as /we/.
 So at least it makes sense.

+* Why ⟨e⟩ for ⟨ㅡ⟩?

+What initially made try it out was that the articulation of ⟨ㅡ⟩ is weak, like how ⟨e⟩s tend to be in popular languages.
+It also better explains how ⟨ㅢ⟩ came to be pronounced as /e/ at times.

 * ⟨u⟩ for ⟨ㅓ⟩?
 Really?

-What else?
+What else, when ⟨o⟩ had to be used for ⟨ㅗ⟩, and ⟨a⟩ for ⟨ㅏ⟩?
+Thankfully there's a major language which pronounces similarly.
 As mentioned on the question above, Using only ASCII compliant letters for Korean script means using at least one unusual and ugly coordination for a vowel.
 This is the one.

 * Why are Old Korean letters here?/Why are some Latin letters unused for Modern Korean?